ivaigult/yatl/README.md

     return result;
 });
 ```
-Those lines check if argument list contains non nil numbers and does accumulation using standart libstdcxx functions.
+Those lines check if arguments are list of numbers and does accumulation using standart libstdcxx functions.

 The project is under heavy development, almost nothing is supported.
 But recently we reached turing-completeness.
 For more details see: `STATUS.md`.